A Colt Is My Passport: Plot

-The next day, the chief of Shimazu's men attempts to kill the duo by intercepting them and ordering their ferry that was supposed to be their getaway vehicle to depart early; this fails when Kamimura and Shun show up in the truck they rode in from the previous night and run over the hitman, but the ferry has already left.
-Returning to the Nagisakan, Kamimura drugs Shun with a sleeping pill while Mina, the motel's waitress, directs him to a freighter captain willing to smuggle the three out of the country.
+The next day, Miyoshi, Shimazu's enforcer, attempts to kill the duo by intercepting them and ordering their ferry which was supposed to be their getaway vehicle to depart early.
+Kamimura and Shun show up in the truck they rode in from the previous night and run over the hitman, but the ferry has already left.
+Returning to the Nagisakan, Kamimura drugs Shun with a sleeping pill while Mina directs him to a freighter captain willing to smuggle the three out of the country.
 However, Tsugawa manages to broker a peace deal between Senzaki and Shimazu's son, who has succeeded his father as boss.
 The two settle their differences and decide to have Kamimura eliminated.

 Shun is later kidnapped at the Nagisakan, and when Mina arrives to pick him up and her belongings, is told by Senzaki by phone to have Kamimura meet with one of his henchmen.
 Later, Mina returns to Kamimura and tries to leave without Shun, but one of Senzaki's men arrives.
-Kamimura then negotiates to have Shun released in exchange for himself in three hours' time.
+Kamimura then negotiates to have Shun released in exchange for himself in three hours.

 The exchange goes as planned, and the ship leaves without Kamimura, who arranges to meet with Senzaki and Shimazu at a landfill the next morning for his execution.
-Kamimura then spends the rest of the day planning on how to fight off the gunmen, spying on them testing various weapons on a special car with bulletproof windows, which Senzaki, Shimazu, and Tsugawa plan to use to safely watch Kamimura's execution.
-Kamimura then builds a bomb from several dynamite sticks with stopwatch as a timer; he also digs a ditch in the landfill where he plans to hide it.
+Kamimura then spends the rest of the day planning on how to fight off the gunmen, spying on them testing a special car with bulletproof windows, which Senzaki, Shimazu, and Tsugawa plan to use to safely watch Kamimura's execution.
+In order to destroy the car, Kamimura then builds a bomb and digs a ditch to hide in so he can safely plant the bomb on the car.

 Shortly after finishing the ditch, he is beset by hitmen and fends them off.
-The car carrying Senzaki, Shimazu, and Tsugawa then moves to run him over with a gunman in the front trying to shoot Kamimura.
-Kamimura is hit several times but when the car is almost upon him, he dives into the ditch and plants the bomb under the car, which explodes, killing all its occupants.
-An injured Kamimura then briefly surveys the carnage before limping away as the film ends.
+The car carrying Senzaki, Shimazu, and Tsugawa then moves to run him over with Miyoshi in the front trying to shoot Kamimura.
+Kamimura is hit several times but when the car is almost upon him, he dives into the ditch and plants the bomb under the car.
+The car explodes, killing all its occupants.
+An injured Kamimura then briefly surveys the carnage before limping away, ending the film.